 The waterfront area, in the heart of Cape Town, is just the perfect place to unwind with a sundowner at the end of a hectic day.
 Restaurants, designer shopping, an aquarium, Nu Metro cinema, street performances and great views of Table Mountain and the harbour are on offer.
 The V&A waterfront is an excellent selection of both cultural and historical attractions of the city.

 At the waterfront a number of charter boat services are available, which at around 100 rand are real value for money.
 With a little luck one can see dolphins and seals and enjoy the views of the ocean.

 The best of Cape Town can be seen from Table Mountain, the iconic 1000m high landmark of this city.
 The vertical cliffs and the long flat summit, can be seen from most areas of Cape Town, but taking the cable car ride up the mountain is a must.
 The beautiful views from the top of the beaches and the ocean give a great ephemeral feel.

 Kirstenbosch Botanical Gardens

 No trip to Cape Town would be complete without an afternoon spent in Kirstenbosch Botanical Gardens, nestled in behind Table Mountain National Park.
 These huge gardens are unbelievably beautiful, and at times so green it can be overwhelming!
-Home to some popular summer concerts, a trip here in December or January is by far one of the top things to do in South Africa.
+Home to some popular summer concerts (which makes for a perfect date night in Cape Town), a trip here in December or January is by far one of the top things to do in South Africa.
 Walking around the Boomslang, a 130m-long tree-top walkway inside the gardens, gives you an incredible birds eye view of the plants below you and the gardens all around.